softwareunderground/52things/chapters/Is Geology Cartesian.md

 [RINGMesh]: http://ring.georessources.univ-lorraine.fr/software/ringmesh

 ![Fig. 1](../figures/Caumon.png "Four possible meshes representing the same geological structure (a thrust fold in Corbieres).
 Courtesy of Arnaud Botella.")
+*Figure 1*: Four possible meshes representing the same geological structure (a thrust fold in Corbieres).
+Courtesy of Arnaud Botella.

 Why did unstructured grids come up?
 This may be explained by some fascination for pretty pictures and a form of mathematical beauty of these meshes.